videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 ### How to create S3 bucket in EC2 to download the backup?
 The steps for this are:
 1. Create instance profile that you can attach to an instance.
 You can use this instance profile at the time of creating the instance or attach it when instance is running.
-2. This instance profile will need to have a "role" and that role will have the required S3 bucket read permissions.
+2. This instance profile is nothing but a "role" but has a explicit use that it can be attached to instances, and it requires some extra steps to create and manage.
+Make this role have the required S3 bucket read permissions.
 3. For an AWS Service (such as EC2) to assume a role, the role has to be defined with "trust relationship".
 Trust relationship  specifies which principals (EC2 in this case) can assume the role, and under which conditions. "trust relationship" is sometimes referred to as a resource-based policy for the IAM role.
 We’ll refer to this policy simply as the ‘trust policy’.

 1. So, let's first create "trust policy".